top of page

 • Sign in the necessary paperwork.

-• Wait for updates, as we deal in the whole process for you.
+• Wait for the submission package, as we fill and attach the documents for you.

-• However, some HOAs demand owners to submit everything directly, in which case we will prepare the document package for you, in order to submit.
+• Some HOAs demand owners to submit everything directly, in which case we will prepare the document package physically for you as well, in order to submit in person.

 • Clear the HOA fees.